vinipiresdev/discloud-legal/policy-en.md

 `3.11` interfere with normal use of the Services by other users or with the stability of Discloud's infrastructure.

+`3.12` host, run, train, or perform inference with machine learning or artificial intelligence scripts, models, or applications, regardless of the language, framework, library, or purpose used.

-`3.12` Breach of the security rules above may result in immediate suspension, account deletion, and, where applicable, referral to the competent authorities.
+`3.13` Breach of the security rules above may result in immediate suspension, account deletion, and, where applicable, referral to the competent authorities.

 ## 4. Enforcement of this Policy